Study Finds 1 in 4 Victims of Workplace Discrimination Face Stress and Depression

 Victims of employment discrimination can potentially recover not only lost wages and benefits, but also damages for emotional distress caused by discrimination, such as depression, anxiety, embarrassment, etc.

-If you would like to obtain legal advice about your workplace situation and rights, you can contact our Los Angeles and San Bernardino discrimination attorneys for a free consultation by calling us at (310) 575-2550 or filling out the contact form on this page.
+If you would like to obtain legal advice about your workplace situation and rights, you can contact our San Bernardino and Los Angeles discrimination attorneys at Broslavsky & Weinman, LLP for a free consultation by calling us at (310) 575-2550 or filling out the contact form on this page.